 The same rule applies to parks, beaches, train stations, streets, and playgrounds, even those places where admission is free.
 In the smallest roadside eatery or the poorest looking street food stall, you can eat without a doubt and not be afraid of the cleanliness and quality of the prepared foods.

 Even these days, after the pandemic, Turkey manages it very well because the majority of people are totally crazy about hygiene and disinfection.

 But There Is No Driving Culture, Sorry!

 Unfortunately, Turkey is not the only country where people don’t follow any driving culture.
 In Ukraine, where I am originally from, you have to be extra careful on the road as a pedestrian and as a driver.
 Georgia’s driving culture is about the same.

 Turkey is very similar in that sense.
 Turks drive cars very fast and often aggressively.
 Many times they also don’t care about the red light or a crosswalk.
 Here, you can go with the only one style of road crossing which is a “kamikaze-style”.
 The point here is that you need to walk super fast across the street in a few centimeters from passing cars.
 Crosswalks, traffic lights… What’s that?
 No, Turks haven’t heard about those.

-But if being serious, you really need to be careful when being on the road, no matter if you are driving in Turkey or crossing a road as a pedestrian.
+Seriously, you need to be careful when being on the road, no matter if you are driving in Turkey or crossing a road as a pedestrian.
 We learned from the first days here that before crossing a road even on a green light we have to look to the right and left a few times.

 If crossing somewhere with slower traffic, walk at an even pace, head in a straight line, and look at the incoming traffic.
 It will either flow around you or stop when seeing you crossing.
 If you are just standing and waiting for someone to yield, you may never cross that road.